 Coronavirus - Recycling and waste service updates

-Our bin crews and waste services team are working harder than ever to maintain our collections during the coronavirus outbreak.
-We know how important your bin collections are to you and we'd like to thank you for your continued support as we continue to balance the delivery of key services with the safety of the public and our collection teams.
+Our bin crews and waste services team have worked harder than ever to maintain our collections during the coronavirus outbreak.
+We know how important your bin collections are to you and we'd like to thank you for your continued support as we start to bring our key services back to normal whilst making sure the safety of the public and our collection teams remains our first priority.